Ficool

 The end of the month came faster than Wang Ben expected.

-Wang Ben lingered on that last point.
-The Blood Wolf Company was in the city.
+He sat in his room as evening fell, turning over the threads he'd gathered.
+Three weeks of study, and the System's database was still barely scratching the surface.
+The Blood Wolf Mercenary Company was in the city.
 He'd heard rumors about mercenaries escorting prisoners toward the domain capital.
-Professional hunters.
+Experienced hunters.
 Information brokers.
-The kind of people who paid well for actionable intelligence.
+The kind of people who paid well for useful knowledge.

 Not yet, he decided.
 Watch.
 Learn.
 Wait for the right moment.